madprops/airc/README.md

 ---

-`owners`: Special admins that can't be removed through commands.

-They can run all the commands.
+`owners`: They can run all the commands.

 They are able to add/remove admins, and modify permissions.